 Polyurethane resilient flooring is similar to PVC-free resilient flooring in terms of composition but is based on isocyanate chemistry and has greater life cycle concerns than many other polymers.
 Isocyanates are asthmagens and are primarily a concern during manufacturing of PU flooring.
 Polyurethane resilient flooring commonly has bio-based inputs (vegetable oils) accounting for around 29% of the product.
-These floors are ranked orange on the hazard spectrum because there are more hazardous chemicals associated with their life cycle than other PVC-free resilient flooring, but they are still preferred over vinyl.
+These floors are ranked orange because there are more hazardous chemicals associated with their life cycle than other PVC-free resilient flooring, but they are still preferred over vinyl.

 Engineered floors are made by pressing layers of wood together with a binder into a solid board.
 When the boards are installed unfinished and require stains and topcoats to be applied within the building, volatile and sometimes flammable chemicals can be brought into the project in an uncontrolled way, exposing installers and others nearby.

 Preferring floors made with an NAUF binder (good), or NAF binder (better) can decrease exposure to formaldehyde (a carcinogen and asthmagen) after the installation is complete.
 Note that some floors are typically sold unfinished, but can be pre-finished by the manufacturer if requested.